-With the B-cell platform at the department of Viroscience, Gijs studies the humoral antiviral immune response at the clonal level.
+With the B-cell workgroup at the department of Viroscience, Gijsbert studies the humoral antiviral immune response at the clonal level.
 Key interest is the immunological and clinical implication of pre-existing cross-reactive antibodies on viral infection.
-Priority viruses currently under investigation are flaviviruses, coronaviruses and influenza.
 The goal is to gain insight in what and how specific antibodies contribute to immune protection and pathogenesis.

-Previous work and professional developmentGijs got his PhD on studying local humoral and cellular antiviral and auto-immune responses in multiple sclerosis patients under the supervision of prof.dr.
+Gijsbert got his PhD on studying local humoral and cellular antiviral and auto-immune responses in multiple sclerosis patients under the supervision of prof.dr.
 RQ Hintzen and dr. GMGM Verjans.
-Here he developed a keen interest in immunopathology that may arise during the virus-host standoff.
+Here he developed a keen interest in the development of immunity and immunopathology that may arise during the virus-host standoff.
 In his final year of PhD, he redirected the acquired expertise by developing an independent research line.
 He setup a B-cell platform that enables studying the breadth and magnitude of pre-existing and new humoral immune responses towards viral infections at the clonal level.

 External profile pages: